Sagrada Família surrounded by trees and visitors in Barcelona

 Affiliate disclosure: This post contains affiliate links.
 If you book or buy something through these links, I may earn a small commission at no extra cost to you.
 I only recommend things I genuinely use or believe in.
 Learn more.

-Barcelona travel costs surprised us on budget — in both directions.
-Some things cost more than expected (the Gaudí buildings add up fast), and some things cost less (a proper three-course lunch with wine for €14, the metro card that covers four days of movement for €12.15).
+Barcelona travel costs surprised us — in both directions.
+Some things cost more than expected (the Gaudí buildings add up fast), and some things cost less (a proper three-course lunch with wine for €14 and a 10-journey metro card that keeps city transport cheap).
 The city is not cheap, but it rewards people who know where the value is.
-Here’s exactly what everything costs, with real numbers from our trip, so you can plan with facts rather than guesses.
+Here’s exactly what we paid on our September trip, plus the 2026 prices worth checking before you book.

 Still working out the logistics?
 Our complete trip planning guide covers flights, accommodation booking strategy, and travel insurance in one place.
 For the full day-by-day itinerary, see our 4 Days in Barcelona guide.